JUPITER AND SATURN

 On Earth, the astrologers stomped about their gilded glittering towers, gnashing their teeth with cheated rage.
 The philosophers pondered the ethics of the matter.
 The poets gazed, smoking and ruminating, up into the ever-long nothing, grey clouds illuminated by the lights of men and not the brilliance of stars.
 The lovers went about their regular business of loving, and the mushrooms continued to sprout from the carcasses of animals who died silent in the forest.

 Jupiter and Saturn danced long and well, remembering their steps with perfect harmony.
 Without the intrusion of prying eyes and curious minds, they made rhythmic love that echoed out into eternity, knowledge without proof, believing without seeing, being without needing, passage without stamped tickets.
 Solitude without loneliness.
+In the end, I dance only with myself.

 You and me and the Devil make two.
 Take that as you will.